cbouy/ProLIF/README.md

                         Path to your protein.
   --residues RESIDUES [RESIDUES ...]
                         Residues chosen for the interactions.
 Default: automatically detect residues within --cutoff of the reference ligand
-  --cutoff float        Cutoff for automatic residue detection: distance between centroids.
-Default: 12.0 Å --json fileName       Path to a custom parameters file.
-Default: /home/cedric/Dropbox/work/prolif/prolif/parameters.json
+  --cutoff float        Cutoff distance for automatic detection of binding site residues.
+Default: 5.0 Å --json fileName       Path to a custom parameters file.

 OUTPUT arguments:
   -o filename, --output filename